 Social Security tax is a total flat rate of 12.4%.
 The employee and employee each pay half.
 You will withhold 6.2% from employee wages, and you will contribute 6.2% based on employee wages.
 This split ensures that employees don’t lose more than ten percent of their paycheck to one type of tax.

 Only a certain amount of employee wages are subject to Social Security tax.
-The Social Security wage base is $128,400 for 2018.
-This means you will stop withholding and contributing Social Security tax for an employee once their wages reach $128,400 in a calendar year.
+The Social Security wage base is $132,900 for 2019 and $128,400 for 2018.
+This means you will stop withholding and contributing Social Security tax for an employee once their wages reach the wage base in a calendar year.
 The wage base tends to increase every year to accommodate the rising cost of living.

 FICA tax (Social Security and Medicare taxes combined) is 15.3%.
 The wage base only applies to Social Security tax.
 You must continue withholding Medicare tax once an employee’s wages hit the wage base.